 Arizona’s Jefferson Davis Highway Monument

-The United Daughters of the Confederacy (UDC) began promoting the idea of a Jefferson Davis Memorial Highway in 1913.
-They were organized in 1894 to ostensibly honor the memory of Confederate veterans, and have succeeded in creating numerous Confederate monuments and memorials across the country, including a controversial Confederate memorial at Arlington National Cemetery.
-Their Jefferson Davis Highway project was a response to the dedication of the Lincoln Highway.
-It was an attempt to suggest that Davis’ historical status should be similar to Lincoln’s.
+The United Daughters of the Confederacy (UDC) began promoting the idea of a national Jefferson Davis Memorial Highway in 1913.
+They were organized in 1894 to ostensibly honor the memory of Confederate veterans, and have successfully promoted the Lost Cause and succeeded in erecting numerous Confederate monuments and memorials across the country.
+The Jefferson Davis Highway project was their response to the dedication of the Lincoln Highway, an attempt to suggest that Davis’ historical status should be similar to Lincoln’s.

 The UDC succeeded in getting individual stretches of U.S. highway dedicated to Davis, and after the federal government began regulating the nation’s highways in 1926, the they asked that a single route be officially designated across the entire country.
 But their request was denied because highway officials found that their Jefferson Davis Highway was in reality just a “a collection of routes.”
 But the UDC didn’t give up and for many years continued to get various stretches of highway across the country dedicated to Davis on a piecemeal basis.